 Excavating god-knows-what in the name of science, Drill Man's stage is fairly straightforward until the end, where switches must be used to make an invisible ground appear.

 Taking a page from some turtles, Toad Man's sewer hideout is initially drenched in some pretty heavy precipitation that will push Mega Man back as he jumps.
-Toad Man himself will shake and shimmy a rain dance to get his Rain Flush mojo moving.
+Toad Man himself will shake and shimmy a rain dance to summon rain.

 Safety takes a dive, Fridays after five in Dive Man's dangerous aquarium.
-The rising and falling of the tide can affect the height of Mega Man's jump as he batttles robotic whales and stingrays.
+The rising and falling of the tide can affect the height of Mega Man's jump as he battles robotic whales and stingrays.
 The submarine-themed Dive Man can both fire his homing Dive Missiles and pretend he is one as he barrels toward Mega Man.
-DWN-032: SKULL MAN

 Skull Man's mountainside dinosaur dig is comprised itself almost entirely of bones.
 It's not so much scary as it is arduous.
 His Skull Barrier makes him invincible, but Skull Man can't do anything but stand there while using it.
 More dangerous is when he deactivates his shield, he'll make a quick sprint towards Mega Man.